ckearney07/LatexIntroWorkshop/README.md

 # :zap: HTML PD Introduction to Latex :zap:
-Source files, links, and references for the 2017 Winter Quarter Introductory Latex Workshop.
+Source files, links, and references for the Tulane Howard-Tilton Memorial Library Introduction to Latex Workshop.

 If you haven't already, please sign in [here](https://goo.gl/forms/DbSpNcUIvKwk7Jyi2)

 # Description
-Latex is a markup language, like HTML, that gives you a way to type up mathematical documents that looks clean and professional.
+Latex is a markup language, like HTML, that gives you a way to type up documents that looks clean and professional.

 It is widely used in STEM (Science, Technology, Engineering, and Mathematics) disciplines to produce documents that include